DBezemer/rpm-haproxy/README.md

 ## Build using Docker
     make run-docker

 Resulting RPMs will be in `./RPMS/`
-    When updating any of the files that are included in the build phase, ensure that you also bump the release number
+When updating any of the files that are included in the build phase, ensure that you also bump the release number, like so:
+    make USE_PROMETHEUS=1 RELEASE=3 run-docker

 ## Credits